 In a tracking problem, one has some measurements that appear at each tick of a (notional) clock, and, from these measurements, one would like to determine the state of the world.
 There are two important sources of information.
 First, measurements constrain the possible state of the world.
 Second, there are dynamical constraints - the state of the world cannot change arbitrarily from time to time.
 Tracking problems are of great practical importance.
-There are very good reasons to want to, say, track aircraft using radar returns (good summary histories include [51, 53, 188]; comprehensive reviews of technique in this context include [32, 39, 127]).
+There are very good reasons to want to, say, track aircraft using radar returns (good summary histories include [55, 57, 189]; comprehensive reviews of technique in this context include [34, 20, 414]).

 Not all measurements are informative.
 For example, if one wishes to track an aircraft - where state might involve pose, velocity and acceleration variables, and measurements might be radar returns giving distance and angle to the aircraft from several radar aerials - some of the radar returns measured might not come from the aircraft.
-Instead, they might be the result of noise, of other aircraft, of strips of foil dropped to confuse radar apparatus (chaff or window; see [188]), or of other sources.
+Instead, they might be the result of noise, of other aircraft, of strips of foil dropped to confuse radar apparatus (chaff or window; see [189]), or of other sources.
 The problem of determining which measurements are informative and which are not is known as data association.

 Data association is the dominant difficulty in tracking objects in video.
 This is because so few of the very many pixels in each frame lie on objects of interest.
 It can be spectacularly difficult to tell which pixels in an image come from an object of interest and which do not.
 There are a very wide variety of methods for doing so, the details of which largely depend on the specifics of the application problem.
-Surprisingly, data association is not usually explicitly discussed in the computer vision tracking literature.
+Surprisingly, data association is not usually explicitly discussed in the computer vision tracking literature, which, as we shall see, tends to emphasize mechanisms of inference.
 However, whether a method is useful rests pretty directly on its success at data association - differences in other areas tend not to matter all that much in practice.